MPI-Dortmund/tomotwin-cryoet/docs/installation.rst

 Installation
 ^^^^^^^^^^^^^

 We recommend to use the conda client `mamba <https://mamba.readthedocs.io/>`_ for installation.
-You should use `mambaforge <https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html>`_ for installation of mamba.
-Alternatively you can replace ``mamba`` with ``conda`` in the commands below.
+You should use the latest `miniforge <https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html>`_ for installation of mamba.
+Alternatively you can replace ``mamba`` with ``conda`` in the commands below, but the installation will be much slower.

 There are three main steps to install TomoTwin:

 1. Install TomoTwin
 """"""""""""""""""""

+In case you have on old TomoTwin version installed, please remove the old one first with:

+.. prompt:: bash $

+    mamba env create -n tomotwin

 .. prompt:: bash $